christine-george/csmap_take_home/README.md

 I established a few assumptions at the beginning to establish an idea of the project scope and target audience:

 * This pipeline is meant for an audience who is comfortable with Python and SQL.
-Leave good comments and docstrings, but don't overexplain every line in the code.
+The documentation and comments match that comfort level appropriately.
 * This pipeline runs on manual script triggers rather than automated orchestration like Airflow or a cronjob.
 * Raw data does not need to be stored in a data lake--the final table output is all that's necessary.
 Also, the MP3 files don't need to be stored in GitHub to avoid bloating the repo.